Herbert Schneider: After Columbia

 Following his 1957 retirement from Columbia, Schneider briefly taught at Colorado College and the University of Hawaii.
 He spent 12 years at Claremont Graduate School in Claremont, California where he helped start the doctoral program in philosophy.
 He also served as Acting Dean for several years.

 Blaisdell Institute for World Religions

 In 1959, Schneider was appointed Director of the Blaisdell Institute for World Religions at the Claremont Colleges.
 He facilitated scholarly exchanges with universities in the Far East, and organized a number of international conferences.

 Personal life

 With his second wife, Grenafore Westphal, Schneider had three sons, Edward, Frederick, and Robert.
-He died on October 15, 1984 in Claremont, California.
+He died on October 15, 1984, in Claremont, California.

 Legacy

 In 1987 the Society for the Advancement of American Philosophy established the Herbert Schneider Award, which is presented annually for lifetime contributions to the advancement of American philosophy.
 Schneider's papers are held in deposit at Columbia University.
-His papers after 1938 have been deposited at the University of Illinois-Carbondale.
+His papers after 1938 have been deposited at Southern Illinois University Carbondale.